Hinatsumi98/Cosmoem/README.md

 <Details>
 <summary>Crashes during Gameplay</summary>

-Skyrim is a notoriously buggy game and cramming thousands of mods into it is not gauranteed to always produce the most stable experience possible.
-Especially in heavier lists where you may be pushing the limitations of your hardware as a result of Skyrim's old and unoptimized rendering pipeline.
+Fallout 4 is a notoriously buggy game and cramming thousands of mods into it is not gauranteed to always produce the most stable experience possible.
+Especially in heavier lists where you may be pushing the limitations of your hardware as a result of Fallout 4's old and unoptimized rendering pipeline.

 If you find yourself crashing, then create a detailed (as can) report in the `#support` channel of the [discord](https://discord.gg/c3RFwyAFsG).